 The following policy will ensure that future housing meets the identified needs of the Parish.;

 POLICY H3: HOUSING MIX - New housing development proposals should provide a mixture of housing types specifically to meet identified local needs in Saddington.
-Development should deliver more than 50% of the units as 3-bed or fewer (which can include accommodation for older people which should be built to the recognised mobility/wheelchair standard).
+Development should deliver more than 50% of the units as 3-bed or fewer (which can include accommodation for older people which should be built to the M4(2) Building Regulations 2016 or any future standard updating this).

-All proposals will be expected to demonstrate how the proposal will meet the current and future housing needs of the parish as evidenced in the Parish Housing Needs Survey Report 2016 (Appendix 4) and the Leicester and Leicestershire Housing and Employment Development Needs Analysis 2017 or any more recent document updating either of these reports.
+All proposals will be expected to demonstrate how the proposal will meet the current and future housing needs of the parish as evidenced in the Parish Housing Needs Survey Report 2016 (Appendix 4) and the Leicester and Leicestershire Housing and Employment Development Needs Assessment 2017 or any more recent document updating either of these reports.

 Brownfield sites